Find Affordable College Courses

 Full History at University of Illinois at Urbana-Champaign Report

-University of California - Berkeley did quite well in this year’s ranking of the most popular places for history students to get a doctor’s degree.
-It came in at #8 on the list.
-UC Berkeley is a fairly large public school located in the midsize city of Berkeley.
+University of California - Berkeley ranked #8 on this year’s Most Popular History Doctor’s Degree Schools list.
+UC Berkeley is a very large public school located in the city of Berkeley.

 Women make up 14% of the history majors at the school.

-University of Wisconsin - Madison did quite well in this year’s ranking of the most popular places for history students to get a doctor’s degree.
-It came in at #12 on the list.
-UW - Madison is a fairly large public school located in the city of Madison.
+University of Wisconsin - Madison ranked #12 on this year’s Most Popular History Doctor’s Degree Schools list.
+UW - Madison is a very large public school located in the large city of Madison.

 Of the 13 students majoring in history at UW - Madison, 69% are male and 31% are female.

-Full History at University of Wisconsin - Madison Report
+Read full report on History at University of Wisconsin - Madison

-With a ranking of #12, University of Michigan - Ann Arbor did quite well on this year’s most popular schools for history students working on their doctor’s degree.
-U-M is a very large public school located in the city of Ann Arbor.
+University of Michigan - Ann Arbor landed the #12 spot in the 2023 rankings for the most popular doctor’s degree history programs.
+U-M is a fairly large public school located in the midsize city of Ann Arbor.

 Of the 13 students majoring in history at U-M, 38% are male and 62% are female.